 Confidential documents in Turnitin

-Turnitin is available in Brightspace as an integration of the Brightspace Assignment.
+Turnitin is available in Brightspace as an integration within the Brightspace Assignment.

-- Go to Create New in the Content area of a course and choose Assignment.
+- Within the Content area of a course, go to Create New and select Assignment.

-- From here you can turn on plagiarism detection, as described in the steps below.
+- From here, you can enable plagiarism detection, as described in the steps below.

 Most settings do not affect Turnitin.
-Circled in the image below are the settings that do have an effect.
+The settings that do have an effect are circled in the image below.

 Due Date

-- The Due Date can affect when the report is generated.
+- The Due Date may affect when the report is generated.

 Submission & Completion